grantcarthew/node-rethinkdb-job-queue/README.md

 To ensure the job is not forgotten, `rethinkdb-job-queue` has an option called `isMaster` you can pass when creating a queue.
 The `isMaster` option defaults to `true` if not supplied.
 There should be at least one master node per queue.

+It is worth noting that only one master can be enabled per process.
+If the node process already has a queue that is a master, then creating more queues will not start more masters.

 When a queue node is a master, it will review the queue backing table based on the `masterReviewPeriod` option which defaults to `300` seconds or 5 minutes.

 When the master node reviews the queue backing table, it looks for jobs that are `active` and past their review timeout value which is different to the job `timeout` value.